NCAR/lrose-core/docs/runtime/env_vars.md

 This document describes the most commonly-used environment variables which control the functionality of the LROSE libraries and applications.

-NOTES:

-When a variable may be set to "true"/"false", or "TRUE"/"FALSE", this is case-insensitive.
+NOTE: when a variable may be set to "true"/"false", or "TRUE"/"FALSE", this is case-insensitive.

 --------------------------------------